Mark Nicholas: Broadcasting career

 Nicholas was approached by Channel Five to cover England cricket highlights from 2006, the programme being named Cricket on 5.
 He was joined on the programme by former cricketer Geoffrey Boycott and analyst Simon Hughes, both of whom worked with Nicholas at Channel 4, as well as former England captain Michael Vaughan.

 Nicholas served as anchorman and commentator for the Nine Network coverage of the 2013–14 Ashes series and continued to serve this role for other Australian home Test series until they lost the rights in April 2018.
 He was part of the world feed commentary team for both the 2007 Cricket World Cup in the West Indies, and the 2011 World Cup in India, Sri Lanka and Bangladesh, 2015 Cricket World Cup in Australia and New Zealand and 2019 Cricket World Cup in England.
 He presented highlights coverage of 2012 Summer Olympics in London for the Nine Network.

 Nicholas is the anchorman for EA Sports Cricket 07 game.
 He introduces the matches the user is playing, and commentates during the game with Richie Benaud, taking over from Jim Maxwell.

 In 2002, Nicholas hosted the second series of the United Kingdom edition of Survivor.
-Nicholas began presenting ITV1's Britain's Best Dish in 2007 and fronted it for four series until in 2010; he was replaced by Mary Nightingale.
+Nicholas began presenting ITV1's Britain's Best Dish in 2007 and fronted it for four series until in 2010 he was replaced by Mary Nightingale.

 In November 2016, he published the autobiography A Beautiful Game: My Love Affair with Cricket.
 Nicholas also co-wrote Shane Warne's autobiography No Spin.

 He was also a member of the world feed commentary team for 2020 Indian Premier League.

-He commentated for Supersport in South Africa covering the South Africa vs India 2021–22 test match series.
+He has commentated for SuperSport in South Africa, covering the 2021–22 Test series between South Africa and India.

-Nicholas will serve a 12-month term as president of the Marylebone Cricket Club from 1 October 2023, having been nominated by his predecessor, Stephen Fry.
+From 1 October 2023, Nicholas served a 12-month term as president of the Marylebone Cricket Club, having been nominated by his immediate predecessor, Stephen Fry.

-After serving his term as president, he returned as anchor man and lead commentator for Star Sports (Indian broadcasting feed) for the 2024-25 Border Gavaskar Trophy.
+After serving his term as president, he returned as anchor and lead commentator for Star Sports (Indian broadcasting feed) for the 2024-25 Border Gavaskar Trophy.